-Electric lanterns use batteries and a LED bulb.
+Electric lanterns use batteries and LED light bulbs.
 These bulbs are cool-to-the-touch so there is no worry about potential fire hazards.
 The small form factors also mean the unit is light and durable.

-The downsides to an electric lantern are that they do not produce the same level of light as you’d find in the fuel powered ones.
-Also, if the unit does not have rechargeable capabilities then it means you’re going to be producing a lot of waste from the dead batteries (not to mention the cost of buying all those).
+The downsides to an electric lantern are that they may not produce the same level of light as you’d find in the fuel powered ones.
+And if the unit does not take rechargeable batteries (some don’t), then it means you’re going to be producing a lot of waste and spending a lot money on all those disposable batteries.

-There are a few main things you’ll want to consider when you’re browsing through the various makes and models of camping lanterns:
+There are a few main things you’ll want to think about when you’re browsing through the various makes and models of camping lanterns:

-The hybeam poplamp camping lantern is and our other free survival gear is free.
-However, this blog is supported by ads and affiliate promotions so I may earn a commission if you decide to invest in some cool outdoor survival gear based on my recommendation.
+This free survival gear blog is supported by ads and affiliate promotions, so I may earn a commission if you decide to invest in some cool outdoor survival gear based on my recommendation.